 In this recipe you will go through a typical scenario of a data scientist and generate statistics over IoT event data by connecting to a database, prepare the data for analysis with Python and finally generate diagrams using matplotlib.

-Last but not least, in the last recipe (“Automating elevator floor maintenance with cognitive visual recognition and Watson IoT“), you take on the role of IoT developer and Cognitive Software Engineer to use the cognitive capabilities of IBM Bluemix by training the IBM Watson Visual Recognition service to distinguish between clean and dirty elevators.
+Last but not least, in the last recipe (“Automating elevator floor maintenance with cognitive visual recognition and Watson IoT“), you take on the role of IoT developer and Cognitive Software Engineer to use the cognitive capabilities of IBM Cloud by training the IBM Watson Visual Recognition service to distinguish between clean and dirty elevators.

 Elevators fitted with IoT Device along with camera to periodically capture the elevator floor pictures and feeding to Watson Visual Recognition Service to get the score to determine the presence of dirtiness on elevator floor.